-With the natural landscape at the heart of the design, the house is buried into the hillside, with only a one-storey pavilion peering over the top to make the most of the striking canyon vista beyond.
+With the natural landscape of Los Angeles at the heart of the design, Oak Pass Main House is buried into the hillside, with just a one-story pavilion peering over the top to make the most of the striking canyon vista beyond.

 The material palette has also been carefully considered – a mix of concrete, limestone, marble and glass has been used throughout the design, with large panels of timber adding warmth to the interiors.

 Oak Pass Main House was completed by Los Angeles-based architecture firm Walker Workshop in 2016.

 Like this?
 Check out the 15 Best Hotels in Beverly Hills.